Pacific Drums and Percussion

-Pacific Drums and Percussion (or PDP for short) is a musical instrument brand established by the Drum Workshop Inc., in 1999, with the purpose of providing its percussion instruments at more affordable prices.
+Pacific Drums and Percussion (or PDP for short) is a musical instrument brand established by Drum Workshop Inc., in 1999, with the purpose of providing its percussion instruments at more affordable prices.

 Pacific Drums products are manufactured in China, Taiwan, and Mexico.
-The line still uses some custom techniques, but primarily uses computerized machinery to cut costs and reduce steps to create drums in large quantities.

-Current line of Pacific Drums instruments are drum kits, snares, hardware, pedals, and other accessories.
+The line still uses some custom techniques, but primarily uses computerized machinery to cut costs and reduce steps to make drums in large quantities.
+The line of Pacific Drums instruments has drum kits, snares, hardware, pedals, and other accessories.